blackfyre/wga/README.md

 #### Frontend

-All frontend assets (templ, postcss) can be built with `npm run dev` (this command will start a dev server as well) and the JS dependencies with `npm run build:js`.
+All frontend assets (templ, postcss) can be built with `npm run dev` (this command will start a dev server as well) and the JS dependencies with `bun run build:js`.

 ## License